Mobile Payments Made Easy with MasterCard’s Simplify Commerce Application

 To meet these objectives, MasterCard searched for an external partner that could support their brand’s high standard for security and quality.
 They needed to produce bulletproof and well-documented SDKs for rapid iOS and Android development.

-The WWT Asynchrony Labs team was able to define a strategy that aligned perfectly with MasterCard’s objectives; namely, to produce libraries that they, themselves, would want to use.
-It’s tested, well-documented and contains sample applications that exhibit the end-to-end cart/checkout process.
+Software development teams from WWT were able to define a strategy that aligned perfectly with MasterCard’s objectives; namely, to produce libraries that they, themselves, would want to use.
+They are tested, well-documented and contain sample applications that exhibit the end-to-end cart/checkout process.

-By creating robust and well-tested SDKs that wrap around MasterCard’s “Simplify Commerce” product, WWT Asynchrony Labs provides open source tools that allow merchants to release trusted cart-to-checkout software faster and easier.
+By creating robust and well-tested SDKs that wrap around MasterCard’s “Simplify Commerce” product, WWT provides open source tools that allow merchants to release trusted cart-to-checkout software faster and easier.